Skip to content Exit mobile menu

 Disability, dyslexia and mental health support

-The University aims to provide an inclusive teaching and learning environment for all students, including individuals with Specific Learning Differences (SpLD) such as dyslexia, dyspraxia and ADHD, mental health conditions, sensory and mobility impairments and long term health conditions.
-If you think you have a condition that may affect your study, please do contact us for an appointment, or complete a referral form online by visiting our Disability & Dyslexia webpages.
+The University aims to provide an inclusive teaching and learning environment for all students, including individuals who have Specific Learning Differences (SpLD) such as dyslexia, dyspraxia and ADHD, mental health conditions, sensory and mobility disabilities and long-term health conditions.
+If you think you have a condition that may affect your studies, please do contact us for an appointment, or complete a referral form online by visiting our Disability & Dyslexia webpages.

 • Confidential advice and guidance on course-related adjustments